Chapter 6 Making inferences from sample means

 The critical value for t will vary with the sample size.
 “S” is the sample standard deviation, and “n” is the sample size.
 You might recall from class that \[{\frac{s}{\sqrt{n}}}\] is the standard error of the sample mean.

-This tells us that the mean of our sample is 70.19634.
-Or, in other words, the average person in our sample gives the CDC a 70.2 on a feeling thermometer with possible values ranging from 0-100.
+This tells us that the mean of our sample is 11262.54.
+Or, in other words, the average person in owes $11,262.54 in student loans.
 Based on this, what can we say about the population mean?
 To answer this question, we can ask R to construct a confidence interval around this mean, with this command:

 ##